avocadowebservices/Avo-Mail-It-Form/README.md

 3. Activate the plugin from the **Plugins** menu in WordPress.

 ## Usage
-1. Once activated, insert the shortcode `[avomailtoform]` on any page to display the contact form.
+1. Once activated, insert the shortcode `[send_it_contact_form]` on any page to display the contact form.
 2. Users can fill out the form and submit inquiries via email.
 3. The plugin handles form validation and email delivery securely.

 ## Customization
-You can modify the appearance of the form by editing the `avomailtoform-style.css` file inside the plugin folder.
+You can modify the appearance of the form by adding custom CSS in your theme or in a custom stylesheet.

 ## Contributing
 We welcome contributions!
 Feel free to open an **Issue** or submit a **Pull Request**.